openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `claim_sets`:
 : OPTIONAL.
 A non-empty array containing arrays of identifiers for elements in `claims`.
-The identifier MAY be postfixed by `?`, indicating that delivery of the the respective claim is OPTIONAL.
+The identifier MAY be postfixed by `?` or `?!`, indicating that delivery of the respective claim is optional under certain conditions, as defined in (#selecting_claims).

 ## Claims Query {#claims_query}